top of page

 Finally, Food Service Design then intersects with Food Product Design, because many food services, like supermarkets, convenience stores, and cafes, sell packaged food products.

-Anthony Dunne & Fiona Raby in their website dunneandraby.co.uk state that “there are many people doing this who have never heard of the term critical design and who have their own way of describing what they do.
-Naming it Critical Design is simply a useful way of making this activity more visible and subject to discussion and debate”.
+Anthony Dunne & Fiona Raby state that “there are many people doing this who have never heard of the term critical design and who have their own way of describing what they do.
+Naming it Critical Design is simply a useful way of making this activity more visible and subject to discussion and debate” (source: dunneandraby.co.uk).
 Similarly, we can state that there are many people doing Critical Food Design who have their own way of describing what they do.
 Naming it Critical Food Design is simply a useful way of making this activity more visible and subject to discussion and debate.

 Next is Food System Design.
-Have you ever heard about System Design?
-We can certainly talk about Food System Design too.
+Hopefully, you have heard about System Design; well, we can certainly talk about Food System Design too.
 What is a system?
 A system is basically the overview of every possible aspect that comes into play for anything you design.
 It’s really about thinking about where things come from, where they go, who moves them and how.
 In Food System Design, you’ll be answering questions like: What is the environment of this product or service?
 What is the feedback loop that the system uses to correct its actions?
 How does the system measure its achievements and failures?
 Who defines the system, environment, goals, and monitors its intersections?
 What resources does the system have for maintaining the relationships it desires?
 Are its resources sufficient to meet its purpose?
 Etc.

 And finally, there is one last Food Design sub-discipline that must be included: Sustainable Food Design, which is simply Sustainable Design, applied to Food.
 You can consider Sustainable Food Design a sub-discipline on its own, but to me, this should actually be an attitude more than a sub-discipline.
 An attitude that every designer, and food designer, should use when designing anything.
 Everything should be designed to be as sustainable as possible.
 Actually, in this day and age, we should only design products or services that are sustainable in terms of food waste, organisational changes, behavioural changes, materials, agriculture, supply chain, etc.

 How can you use this Food Design categorisation?
-Well, first of all I think that understanding what Food Design is, and really having the bigger picture of all its sub-disciplines, will help you figure out what type of food designer you want to be: given your background you can see where you fit as a food designer, but also, given the type of Food Design you want to do you can see what type of knowledge and skills you should acquire.
+First of all, understanding what Food Design is, and really having the bigger picture of all its sub-disciplines, will help you figure out what type of food designer you want to be: given your background you can see where you fit as a food designer, but also, given the type of Food Design you want to do you can see what type of knowledge and skills you should acquire.
 In addition, I’d like you to think about this categorisation as a map; a map that shows you the context of your project and guides you to seek the best knowledge and collaboration you need.

 bottom of page